andrew-kelleher/terraformadopipeline/README.md

-# terraformadopipeline
+This repo includes example Azure DevOps pipeline and Terraform definitions for deploying Azure resources.

-Example Azure DevOps pipeline for deploying Terraform to Azure
+A full tutorial on how to use this repo is available on my blog [here](https://www.carbonlogiq.io/post/azure-devops-pipeline-terraform-deployment-tutorial).